Biography Louise Stomps 1900 - 1988

 1937

-Visit to the World Exposition in Paris with Lidy von Lüttwitz and the painter Else Driessen.
+Visits the Paris World Fair with Lidy von Lüttwitz and the painter Else Driessen.

 [Mother with child, 1937, height 170 cm, oak | the sculpture is exposed on permanent loan in the Museum Wiesbaden]